Bathymodiolus thermophilus: Distribution

 Bathymodiolus thermophilus is found clustered around deep sea thermal vents on the East Pacific Rise between 13°N and 22°S and in the nearby Galapagos Rift at depths around 2800 metres (one and a half miles).

 Deep sea hydrothermal vents are frequently found along tectonic plate boundaries, and underwater mountain ranges and ridges.
 They are particularly well dispersed along the global mid-ocean ridge system.
 Specific geographical barriers exist along the mid-ocean ridge system that may impede gene flow between populations along the ridge-axis.
 A study sampled mussels across various topographical interruptions along the ridge system and localities encompassed the Galapagos Rift and the East Pacific Rise.
 Results determined that mussel populations that were geographically isolated from one another via the Easter Microplate, known for its strong cross-axis currents, were genetically more divergent than populations from the Galapagos Rift and the East Pacific Rise, where there are no barriers to dispersal and no isolation-by-distance.
 Mussels in these populations were genetically homogeneous and contained high levels of unimpeded interpopulational gene flow.

 The environments surrounding hydrothermal vents are important for the B. thermophilus to survive.
 It has been shown that environmental changes can impair the ability of the mussels and their symbiotic bacteria to live.
 Research has shown that when the B. thermophilus are experimentally placed in a low-sulfide environment, the gill symbionts are lost, and the mussels suffer harm to the gills and body conditions.

 The distribution of B. thermophilus along hydrothermal events has an impact on the biodiversity in the environment.
 High-density mussel populations can directly inhibit the recruitment of invertebrates at deep-sea hydrothermal vents.
 When researchers transplanted B. thermophilus to a naturally high density hydrothermal vent, there was a lower recruitment at the hydrothermal vent in just 11 months.
 A potential reason for this phenomenon is due to enhanced predation or avoidance of superior competitors.

+B. thermophilus grows opportunistically, capable of settling anywhere from the periphery of hydrothermal vent fields to directly on top of the tubes of giant tubeworms (Riftia pachyptila), where they may inhibit the growth of smaller tubeworms.
+This flexibility may be due to their ability to filter feed in addition to chemosynthesis; additionally, they are apparently known to colonize deployed scientific equipment within hours of their placement, showcasing their high mobility.